- Assignment ID:

 - Support partners to empower young women and promote a culture of gender sensitive representation in all activities and program benefits.

 - Submit reports as required by the partner organization and by WUSC.

 Experience and Qualifications

-Degree and/or formal training in human resources, volunteer management, social sciences, or a related discipline
+- Degree and/or training in human resources, volunteer management, social sciences, or a related field

 Volunteering for development is one of the important ways in which WUSC pursues its mission.
 The IGNI+E project, funded by Global Affairs Canada, supports over 70 partner organizations to advance gender equality and the economic empowerment of 1.2 million youth around the world.
 IGNI+E harnesses the knowledge, capacity and expertise of skilled Canadians through volunteer assignments and public engagement activities to assist partners in improving their performance, advocating for gender equality, and implementing more sustainable, innovative and inclusive initiatives and services for poor and marginalised youth, particularly young women.
 Overseas, our volunteers collaborate with a wide variety of partners, including enterprise and social enterprise development incubators, skills training centres, women's organizations, and youth groups.
 In Canada, WUSC works with institutions and individuals to identify, prepare, and support volunteers who travel overseas to support our partners.
 Our network in Canada also works with WUSC to raise awareness among Canadians to inspire greater action on global development issues.
 Our collective focus is on sustainable and inclusive changes to create a better world for youth.